 Students study advanced topics in the area of experimental psychology including cognition, cognitive development, perception, learning and neuroscience.
 A wide range of topics within each of these three areas will be offered and may vary from year to year.

-On successful completion of this course, students will be able to will further develop their ability to:|
+On successful completion of the course students will be able to:

-1. search for relevant and suitable reading material
+1. Search for relevant and suitable reading material

-2. interpret this material
+2. Interpret this material

-3. critically evaluate the material
+3. Critically evaluate the material

-4. verbally present information in an interesting and comprehensible manner with appropriate interpretation and evaluation
+4. Verbally present information in an interesting and comprehensible manner with appropriate interpretation and evaluation

-5. present information in written format in an interesting and comprehensible manner with appropriate interpretation and evaluation
+5. Present information in written format in an interesting and comprehensible manner with appropriate interpretation and evaluation

-Knowledge: Students will be expected to gain knowledge in their topic area at an advanced level.
+6. Knowledge: Students will be expected to gain knowledge in their topic area at an advanced level.

 As the course deals with current research in experimental psychology, the list of topics will be available at the beginning of the semester.

 An APS accredited sequence in Psychology (years 1 - 3)